Eurovision Song Contest 1958

 The Netherlands had the honour of hosting the third Eurovision Song Contest.
 The 1958 contest took place at the television studios in Hilversum, the 'media capital' of the Netherlands.
 For the occasion, the venue was decorated with thousands of tulips.

 The Dutch entry Net Als Toen by Corry Brokken had brought the first victory to the Netherlands in Frankfurt am Main the previous year and Dutch TV was the proud host in 1958.
+It was the first time that the winning country from the previous year had hosted the contest.

 About the winner